avl/noatun/docs/docs.md

 classDef BT stroke:transparent,fill:transparent
 ```

 Event2 completely overwrites everything created by Event1.
 So it may seem we could always prune Event1.

 However, this is not the case.
 It's possible that, sometime after Event1 was created, but before Event2 was created,
-on a different node, there may be an Event1.5:
+on a different node, there may be an Event1.5 that reads the value written by Event1, and stores it to another field:

 ```mermaid
 block-beta